-Now add the tone control by connecting a wire from the first terminal of the volume pot to the third terminal of the tone pot.
-Next, connect a capacitor between the second terminal of the tone control and the back of the tone control, then connect a wire from the back of the tone control to the back of the volume pot, as we do in Figure 5.
+Now add the Tone control by connecting a wire from the first terminal of the Volume pot to the third terminal of the tone pot.
+Next, connect a capacitor between the second terminal of the Tone control and to the back of the control.
+Then connect a wire from the back of the Tone control to the back of the Volume pot, as we do in Figure 5.

 Step 6: Output Jack

-And finally, connect the output jack.
-To do this, we solder a wire from the second terminal of the volume pot to the tip of the output jack.
-We then solder a wire from the back of the volume pot to the sleeve of the output jack, as we do in Figure 6.
+Finally, connect the output jack.
+To do this, we solder a wire from the second terminal of the Volume pot to the tip of the output jack.
+We then solder a wire from the back of the Volume pot to the sleeve of the output jack, as we do in Figure 6.

-So now, Figure 6 presents us with a complete 2 pickup guitar wiring diagram.
+So now, Figure 6 presents us with a complete two-pickup guitar wiring diagram.
 This circuit will work for any guitar that has two pickups, a three-way switch, and two knobs.

-We hope that we have helped you understand how to wire your guitar using our 2 pickup guitar wiring diagram, and we hope it works out well for you.
-If you enjoyed reading this article and it has been helpful, please share it with your friends on Facebook and Twitter.
+We hope that we have helped you understand how to wire your guitar using our two-pickup guitar wiring diagram, and we hope it works out well for you.
+If you enjoyed reading this article and it has been helpful, please feel free to share it with your friends on Facebook and Twitter.
 And don’t forget to check out our other articles on guitar electronics on our humbuckersoup.com site.